Rusty Schweickart: Awards and honors

 He was awarded the NASA Distinguished Service Medal (1969) and the Fédération Aéronautique Internationale De la Vaulx Medal (1970) for his Apollo 9 flight.
 He also received the National Academy of Television Arts and Sciences Special Trustees Award (Emmy Award) in 1969 for transmitting the first live TV pictures from space.
 In 1973, Schweickart was also awarded the NASA Exceptional Service Medal for his leadership role in the Skylab rescue efforts.
 He was inducted into the International Space Hall of Fame in 1983 and the U.S. Astronaut Hall of Fame in 1997.
 Main-belt asteroid was named in his honor.

 In 2012, Schweickart was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.

+In 2024, Schweickart received The Legendary Explorer Award by The Explorers Club.

 In 1892, his grandfather Jacques Schweickart emigrated from Lembach, a small town located in Alsace, France, to the United States.
 After visiting Lembach several times, Schweickart has been awarded honorary citizenship of the town.